 Romania's food laws and regulations are harmonized with EU legislation.
 Depending on the issuing and implementing authority, several types of regulations (laws, ordinances, orders, decisions) can govern food production, food imports, and agriculture.
+This legislative website administered by the Ministry of Justice provides free access to Romanian legislation.
 Major legislation includes:

-- Law 150/2004 regarding food and animal feed safety. - Government Decision 106/2002 concerning food labeling with subsequent amendments. - Government Ordinance 42/2004 regarding the organization of sanitary-veterinary and food safety activity with subsequent amendments. - Order 111/2008 regarding the procedure for registering the activities of production and sale of food of animal and non-animal origin with subsequent amendments in 2019 (Order 106), 2020 (Order 115) and 2023 (Order 57). - Order 35/2016 regarding the rules on surveillance, prevention, and control of animal diseases, food safety surveillance, and control program with subsequent amendments; in 2023, additional provisions regarding the surveillance for certain diseases were approved. - Emergency Ordinance 43/2007 regarding the deliberate release into the environment of genetically-modified organisms, amended in 2023 through Law 144. - $\bullet~$ Emergency Ordinance 44/2007 referring to contained use of genetically modified microorganisms. - Order 438/2002 defining and listing additives permitted for use in foodstuffs, with subsequent amendments. - Government Ordinance 34/2000 concerning organic food, amended in 2017 through Law 262, along with Order 1253/2013, regarding the registration of producers, processors, and importers of organic products, Law 352/2018, Government Ordinances 7/2019 and 10/2021.
+- Law 150/2004 regarding food and animal feed safety. - Government Decision 106/2002 concerning food labeling with subsequent amendments. - Government Ordinance 42/2004 regarding the organization of sanitary-veterinary and food safety activity with subsequent amendments. - Order 111/2008 regarding the procedure for registering the activities of production and sale of food of animal and non-animal origin with subsequent amendments. - Order 35/2016 regarding the rules on surveillance, prevention, and control of animal diseases, food safety surveillance, and control program with annual amendments.

-• Law 321/2009 concerning food products trading, amended through Law 150/2016 and Law 28/2020.
+- Emergency Ordinance 43/2007 regarding the deliberate release into the environment of genetically-modified organisms, amended in 2023 through Law 144 adding new provisions regarding the notification process to be followed by the operator. - Emergency Ordinance 44/2007 referring to contained use of genetically-modified microorganisms. - Order 438/2002 defining and listing additives permitted for use in foodstuffs, with subsequent amendments. - Government Ordinance 34/2000 concerning organic food, amended in 2017 through Law 262, along with Order 1253/2013, regarding the registration of producers, processors, and importers of organic products, Law 352/2018, Government Ordinances 7/2019 and 10/2021. - Law 321/2009 concerning food products trading, amended through Law 150/2016 and Law 28/2020.

-Several Government of Romania (GOR) entities share regulatory responsibilities vis-à-vis food and agricultural products, produced locally or imported, as outlined below:
+Several Government of Romania (GOR) entities share regulatory responsibilities concerning food and agricultural products, produced locally or imported, as outlined below: